nodejs/node/doc/api/fs.markdown

 first argument is always reserved for an exception.
 If the operation was completed successfully, then the first argument will be `null` or `undefined`.

+When using the synchronous form any exceptions are immediately thrown.
+You can use try/catch to handle exceptions or allow them to bubble up.

 Here is an example of the asynchronous version:

     var fs = require('fs');